SpektraSystems/Microsoft-Cloud-Workshop/building a resilient iaas architecture/readme.md

 # Introduction

-Linux Lift and Shift is a one day workshop lead by Microsoft or Microsoft partners.
-In this hands-on step-by-step lab, you will migrate an on-premises based helpdesk application called OsTicket to Azure.
-This will be a two-phase project to lift and shift the application into Azure IaaS and then migrate it to Azure PaaS.
-The application is Linux based using Apache, PHP and MySQL (LAMP).
-During the process of these phases you will ensure zero data loss.

-*	Phase I:  Lift and shift the application from on-premises to Azure IaaS using an auto scaling Virtual Machine Scale Set and a MySQL cluster with 3 nodes.

-*	Phase II: Migrate to PaaS using Azure App Services with a Linux Docker Container and Azure Database for MySQL.
+Building a Resilient IaaS architecture is a one day workshop lead by Microsoft or Microsoft partners.
+The student will assist a large organization in evaluating their current infrastructure deployments in Azure, and help identify single points of failure.
+Attention will be given to making the customer's current deployments more resilient and communicating best practices to ensure future deployments will follow best practices.
+Attendees will be better able to design resilient applications in Azure, for high availability and disaster recovery.
+Specific attention will be given to:

+*	The use of availability sets
+*	The use of Managed Disks
+*	Design principles when provisioning storage to VMs
+*	Effective employment of Azure Backup to provide point-in-time recovery

 # Sign-up for Workshop Environment